-Why are we collaborating on this topic ?
+Why this collaboration? ?

 The short answer: Both of our organizations care about safety a whole lot!